Do not index

 So, some businesses have decided to postpone their IPOs and their debut in the stock market.
 Instead, Special Purpose Acquisition Companies offer an alternative.
-Their are quicker than traditional IPOs, hence quicker capital in the pockets of both investors and managers.
+They are quicker than traditional IPOs, hence quicker capital in the pockets of both investors and managers.

 SPACs raise cash for the IPO, so they can offer security in liquidity.
 For investors, too.
 In fact, the acquired company isn’t the only one to benefit.

-You can decided to jump on the wagon of a SPAC.
+You can decide to jump on the wagon of a SPAC.
 The raised amount foes in a separate trust account while the shell company looks for its “prey.”
 When it announces which business it will take public, you have the right to get your money back.
-Let’s say the blank check company decides to invest in a meat supplie.
+Let’s say the blank check company decides to invest in a meat supplier.
 But you are vegetarian, so you’d rather not.
 In this case, you can ask for your investment back.

 It’s a trend, yet is has already generated much buzz.